oss-mirror/isc-dhcp/keama/REAME.md

 new or not yet ISC DHCP features or more likely support of new KEA features.

-As now _keama_ is included in ISC DHCP the last code can be find with the last ISC DHCP code in the master branch of gitlab repository.
+As now _keama_ is included in ISC DHCP the most recent code can be found with the most recent ISC DHCP code in the master branch of the gitlab repository.

 ## How to build and install